Current Mirrors in Analog Layout

 Source contacts highlighted to show current direction.

 As mentioned earlier, the current direction through the device also matters.
 It is common to flip the current direction around the line of symmetry.
-In the above case, the source of each MOSFET is highlighted, you can see that they are symmetrical about the center of the image.
+In the above case, the source of each MOSFET is highlighted, and you can see that they are symmetrical about the center of the image.
 This simplifies the routing process, making it easier to achieve symmetrical routing, but this may be at the expense of device matching due to the channel thickness effect, discussed above.

 There is often no “right” answer in analog layout.
 All analog layouts are necessarily a compromise between multiple competing requirements; matching, isolation, design area and aspect ratio, routing, and much more.
 Circuit engineers and layout designers use their knowledge and experience to choose the right set of compromises for their design.
 Pulsic’s Animate Preview automatically chooses from all the techniques discussed in an intelligent way to create a layout preview of your design in seconds, reducing design iterations.
 Visit https://animate.pulsic.com to learn more.